mkirchner/hamt/README.md

 ## HAMT lifecycle

-The key data type exported in the `libhamt` interface is `HAMT`.
+The core data type exported in the `libhamt` interface is `HAMT`.
 In order to create a `HAMT` instance, one must call `hamt_create()`, which requires a hash function of type `HamtKeyHashFn` to hash keys, a comparison function of type `HamtCmpFn` to compare keys, and a pointer to a `HamtAllocator` instance.